yugabyte/yugabyte-db/docs/content/latest/drivers-orms/go/pgx.md

 ### Step 2: Connect to YugabyteDB database

-Go Apps can connect to the YugabyteDB database using the `pgx.Connect()` function.
+Go applications can connect to the YugabyteDB database using the `pgx.Connect()` function.
-All the common functions or structs required for working with YugabyteDB database is part of `pgx` package.
+The `pgx` package includes all the common functions or structs required for working with YugabyteDB.

-Use the `pgx.Connect()` method for getting connection object for the YugabyteDB database which can be used for performing DDLs and DMLs against the database.
+Use the `pgx.Connect()` method to create a connection object for the YugabyteDB database.
+This can be used for performing DDLs and DMLs against the database.

 The PGX connection URL is in the following format: